grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image23.png" alt-text="A diagram of a printer":::

 6. Remove the clamps holding the Surface Debonding Tool.
-Using a 3mm Allen Driver, adjust the pick height to the 6mm mark.
+Using a 3mm Allen Driver, adjust the pick height to the 6-mm mark.
 Re-clamp the debonding tool and place the device into the debonding tool at the left speaker edge.
 Push the device towards the top left corner and rotate it to cut through the top edge.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image24.png" alt-text="A hand holding a black rectangular object.":::

 > [!CAUTION]
 > Stop pushing the device once the pick meets the debonding tape placed at the center of the top edge (shown in the red arrow).
-If the debonding pick goes over the front camera and damages the front camera foam gasket, you'll have to replace the front camera with a new one.
+If the debonding pick goes over the front camera and damages the front camera foam gasket, you must replace the front camera with a new one.

 7. Remove the device from the Surface Debonding tool and place the device into the debonding tool at the right speaker edge.
 Push the